SteamWind/chatBots/miaouBotREADME.md

 `echo Roses are red`

 ####echo
-Write back what you said
+Write back what you said (this option probably would disappear)

+####status
+List you the options which options are activated or not.

 ####afk [message]
 If you write afk with a message, it would ping back the person who ping you and deliver the message you setted.